Cartridges

 • Microline: lowest wear due to broad contact surface

-• Shibata: similarly low wear with superior high-frequency tracking
+• Shibata: similarly low wear, with the added benefit of strong high-frequency tracking

 Stylus Shape vs System Matching

-Tonearm, cartridge compliance and system resolution influence which shape performs best.
+Tonearm, cartridge compliance and system resolution all influence which shape performs best in practice.

 Best Uses